petertwigg/petertwigg.github.io/school-of-knowing.md

 * The masculine and feminine principles operating inside each of us
 * Using mantras, mudras, mandalas & mandorlas in your life & meditation
 * Reveal & build your spiritual anatomy including awakening chakras & energy channels
-* Connect with and recognise spiritual beings & worlds including angels, gods & God in your meditation & daily life
+* Connect with spiritual beings & worlds including angels, gods & God in your meditation & daily life
 * Experience the Self

 Experience a life-changing meditation journey that leads to a deeper understanding of yourself and your place in the world.
 Embrace truth, elevate your practice, and set your course toward a brighter future.